 The biggest disadvantage of this card are the fees that come along with it.
 Each time you use the card, the AAA Visa TravelMoney Card charges a 3% transaction fee and a $3 international ATM fee — typical for most credit cards.
 The benefit of the TravelMoney card is that because it’s your money, you won’t pay interest on your purchases.

 The initial purchase price is determined by whether you’re an AAA member or not.
 It’s $5.95 for AAA members and $9.95 for non-members.
-And once you’re done with the card, be sure to deactivate it, or you’ll be charged $1.25 each month you don’t use it.
+And deactivate the card once you’re done with the card, or you’ll be charged $1.25 each month you don’t use it.

 |Product name||AAA Visa TravelMoney|

 |Card issue fee||AAA members: $5.95|